bolikcraft/vantah/README.md

 The same packages are built in the [openSUSE Build Service](https://build.opensuse.org/project/show/home:bolikcraft), so Vantah is updated by your usual `dnf upgrade` / `zypper up` / `apt upgrade` instead of downloading a file every time.
-Available for x86-64.
+Available for x86-64 and arm64.

 **Fedora 43 / 44:**